HomeArticlesBest M.2 NVMe SSDs 2026: Which to Buy for PC and PS5

 Cooling and real-world speeds

-Take the headline speeds on the box with a pinch of salt, because those figures are quoted in ideal conditions and several things can bring them down.
-QLC drives slow once their cache fills, and heat is the other factor: like a processor, an M.2 SSD needs to stay cool, and if it overheats during a very large transfer its performance will drop to protect itself — which is exactly why many motherboards now include heatsinks over their M.2 slots.
-So do not worry if copying a big game library does not hit the rated speed; that is entirely normal.
+Take the headline speeds on the box with a pinch of salt: those figures are obtained in ideal conditions, and several things bring them down.
+QLC drives slow once their cache fills, and heat is the other factor — like a processor, an M.2 SSD needs to stay cool, and it will throttle to protect itself during a long transfer.
+That is exactly why so many motherboards now include heatsinks over their M.2 slots.
+If copying a large game library does not hit the rated speed, that is entirely normal.

 SSDs, gaming and the PS5